There is additional important information related to this article located on the new Addendum page.

 Let me repeat that the information I have just provided you is 100% representative of what you are going to get to supposedly help you “write” stand-up comedy material in ANY resource–stand-up comedy book, workshop or class — outside the Killer Stand-up Online Course.

 So, armed with this critical information needed to “write” comedy material…

 You tell me — how does this “core” information help you write or develop comedy material that works for you and your sense of humor?

 Go ahead, spend some serious time studying those definitions until you have them down cold.
 I’ll wait…

 Once you are ready, the question remains:

 Again, how does any of that information help you write or develop stand-up comedy in any way that will actually work for you and your sense of humor to get big laughs on stage?

 Well, it doesn’t in ANY respect.
-It’s no different than me giving you the definition of liver transplant surgery and expecting you to be able to perform the operation.
+It is no different than me giving you the definition of liver transplant surgery and expecting you to be able to skillfully perform the operation.